Prioritization & Planning

 • Once confident scope is fully understood

-• Can be done as physical group exercise
+• Can be done (ought to be done?) as physical group exercise

 References: Power of the Moscow method| Intro to Moscow | How to prioritize with moscow